AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-outlook-plugin/marketo-outlook-plugin-uninstall-by-it.md

 >[!CAUTION]
 >
->Uninstalling the plugin remotely will forcefully close Outlook on the user’s machine.
+>Uninstalling the plugin remotely will forcefully close [!DNL Outlook] on the user’s machine.

 Please refer [Microsoft’s complete list of switches](https://support.microsoft.com/en-us/office/command-line-switches-for-microsoft-office-products-079164cd-4ef5-4178-b235-441737deb3a6) if you would like to try different logging levels or user interface levels.